Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Lions stats and trends

-- Detroit has played 11 games, with eight wins against the spread.
+- Detroit has eight wins against the spread in 11 games this season.

-- The Lions are 5-1 ATS when underdogs by 7 points or more this season.
+- This season, the Lions have an against-the-spread record of 5-1 in their six games as an underdog of 7.5 points or more.

-- Detroit's games this season have eclipsed the over/under in 25% of its opportunities (three times in 12 games with a set point total).
+- Detroit's games this year have hit the over three times in 12 opportunities (25%).

 Home and road insights

-- At home this year, Detroit is 4-2 against the spread and 0-6 overall.

-- Detroit has gone over the total twice in six home games this season.
+- Detroit has hit the over twice in six home games this year.

-- On the road, Minnesota is 2-4 overall and 4-2 against the spread.
+- This year away from home, Minnesota is 4-2 against the spread and 2-4 overall.

-- This season, in six away games, Minnesota has gone over the total five times.
+- In five of six away games this year, Minnesota has gone over the total.

 - The average point total in Vikings away games this season is 49.4 points, 2.9 more than this outing's over/under (46.5).